 With a par-72 golf course, it offers a classic links golf experience.
+There is also help on hand for any golf-related questions including do golf balls go bad?
 While it accommodates all levels, it has been home to championships.
 The retreat has luxurious contemporary facilities with an indulgent Clubhouse, lodges and suites.

 Once home to the 10th Earl of Cassillis, Culzean Castle sits atop stunning cliffs and is surrounded by a country park and gardens.
 With deer, a Swan Pond, and all manner of landscapes, it’s a stunning historical property to capture the imagination.